alexivkin/brother-in-arms/README.md

 > Note: if you just want to install the precompiled packages grab them from this repo and run `sudo apt install psutils cups; sudo dpkg -i hl2270dwlpr-2.1.0-1.armhf.deb cupswrapperHL2270DW-2.0.4-2.armhf.deb`.
 Steps below show how to re-create them.

 We'll be grabbing 2 native arm32 executables and compile one other.
-All the steps can be done on RPi or on i386, but you'd need to cross-compile `brcupsconfig` for armhf on the latter.
+All the steps can be done on RPi or on x86 Doing it on x86 will require cross-compilation of `brcupsconfig` for armhf.

 ### Repackage LPR drivers